percent/documentation/README.md

-# The Percent Handbook
+# Percent Documentation

-Welcome to the Percent handbook.
-This page represents our public facing documentation.
+Welcome to the Percent official documentation.
+In here you will find the article we use in our website to document our platform.

 For fixes please send a pull request.